 The lander cannot not be shown before the app has finished launching, or before Tapstream has finished

 initializing.
-If you would like to display the lander on application
+If you would like to display the lander on application start-up, the

 lifecycle hook is a good place for this, presuming that Tapstream was initialized during